Goncourt brothers: Career

 Their career as writers began with an account of a sketching holiday together.
 They then published books on aspects of 18th-century French and Japanese art and society.
 Their histories (Portraits intimes du XVIIIe siècle (1857), La Femme au XVIIIe siècle (1862), La du Barry (1878), and others) are made entirely out of documents, autograph letters, scraps of costume, engravings, songs, the unconscious self-revelations of the time.
-Their first novel, En 18..., had the misfortune of being published on December 2nd 1851, the day of Napoléon III's coup d'état against the Second Republic.
+Their first novel, En 18..., had the misfortune of being published on December 2, 1851, the day of Napoléon III's coup d'état against the Second Republic.
 As such it was completely overlooked.

 In their volumes (e.g., Portraits intimes du XVIII siecle), they dismissed the vulgarity of the Second Empire in favour of a more refined age.
 They wrote the long Journal des Goncourt from 1851, which gives a view of the literary and social life of their time.
 In 1852, the brothers were arrested, and ultimately acquitted, for an "outrage against public morality" after they quoted erotic Renaissance poetry in an article.
 From 1862, the brothers frequented the salon of the Princess Mathilde, where they mixed with fellow writers like Gustave Flaubert, Théophile Gautier, and Paul de Saint-Victor.
 In November 1862, they began attending bi-monthly dinners at Magny's restaurant with a group of intellectuals, writers, journalists, and artists.
 These included George Sand, Charles Augustin Sainte-Beuve, Flaubert, Ernest Renan, and Paul de Saint-Victor.
 From 1863, the brothers would systematically record the comments made at these dinners in the Journal.

 In 1865, the brothers premiered their play Henriette Maréchal at the Comédie-Française, but its realism provoked protests and it was banned after only six performances.

 When they came to write novels, it was with a similar attempt to give the inner, undiscovered, minute truths of contemporary existence.
 They published six novels, of which Germinie Lacerteux, 1865, was the fourth.
 It is based on the true case of their own maidservant, Rose Malingre, whose double life they had never suspected.
 After the death of Jules, Edmond continued to write novels in the same style.

 According to the Encyclopædia Britannica Eleventh Edition:

-They are buried together (in the same grave) in Montmartre Cemetery.